 The data indicates that Apple did not push the boundaries of its storage size and chose to stick to 512GB NAND, its highest storage capacity which has been there since 2018.

 On the other hand, the biggest Android OEM, Samsung, looked to maximize its storage capacity and launched the Samsung Galaxy S10 Plus in 2019 with 1TB NAND.
-All this resulted in a lower storage growth rate for iOS than Android in 2020, the report said.
+The report said all this resulted in a lower storage growth rate for iOS than Android in 2020.

 According to Q1 2019-Q4 2020 mobile handset sell-through tracker, NAND flash in smartphones grew by 20.3 percent on average, from 80.7GB in 2019 to 97.11GB in 2020.
 However, iOS saw a 5.6 percent increase in 2020, much lower than the 20.5 percent growth in non-iOS devices.